emsiqh/fullstack-foodapp/README.md

 ## 1. Description

 - A full stack food delivery application using Reactjs, Firebase as Backend.
-This project focus on practicing react, redux, hooks and folder structure of a react app with detail instruction from vetrivel ravi (https://www.youtube.com/@VetrivelRavi) on youtube.
+This project focus on practicing react, redux, hooks and folder structure of a react app.

 ## 2. Installation and usage